Penn Computational Intelligence Lab (PennCIL)

 Research into noval solutions to complex computing problems

-At Penn Computational Intelligence Lab (PennCIL), we are exploring non-conventional computing paradigms beyond Von Neumann computing, to make future computer systems more intelligent, performant, robust, and secure.
+At Penn Computational Intelligence Lab (PennCIL), we are exploring non-conventional computing paradigms beyond Von Neumann computing, to make future computer systems more intelligent, performant, energy efficient, robust, and secure.

 We are broadly interested in the big problems in computer system across the full stack.
-For that, our research spans device, VLSI, design automation, computer architecture and related system support (OS/PL/VM), and algorithm.
+For that, our research spans device, VLSI, design automation, computer architecture and related system support (OS/runtime/compiler/PL), and algorithm.
 One key differentiator of our research is that besides modeling and simulations, we put strong emphasis on real hardware demonstration through architecting, designing and testing new prototypes, both at chip level and system level to validate our theory.
 In addition to hardware, we are also interested in bringing up ecosystems and developing key software instrastrucutre to support the new hardware.
 The systems that we built have achieved several key milestones.
 One of the highlights is ENIAD, a successor to ENIAC, which is ranked No. 1 on GreenGraph500 list and sets the world record performance in AI-enriched big data analytics (e.g., cognitive search - the next generation search engine).
 To further extend the system scaling roadmap beyond Moore’s law, we have taped out several new computer chips with complete system support (programming model, runtime, virtualization, API, etc.) that are built with post-CMOS nonvolatile memory technology (e.g., RRAM) integrated with silicon CMOS through monolithic 3D integration, including Liquid Silicon which won DARPA Young Faculty Award (one out of 2 in computer area and one out of 26 across all areas in science and technology nationwide), and Two-Dimensional Associative Processor (2D AP) which won NSF CAREER Award, in addition to the first fabricated in-memory processing chip for search, and a variable-bit storage chip which won IBM’s the highest technical achievement awards, the IBM’s CEO Milestone.
 More details about our research can be found at Research.
 A research vision on the importance of interaction between machine learning and computer system can be found at our white paper (co-authored with a number of experts in both machine learning and system fields).
 A research vision on future memory and storage can be found at our SRC-SIA Webinar Decadal Plan for Semiconductors: New Trajectories for Memory and Storage with Dr. Sean Eilert (Micron), Dr. Carolyn Duran (Intel), Dr. David Pellerin (Amazon), Dr. Steffen Hellmold (Twist Bioscience), Dr. Jesse Mee (Air Force Research Laboratory), moderated by Dr. Heike Riel (IBM).
+A significant focus of current research is to fundamentally revolutionize computer protection by transforming computer security from being considered an “Art” into a new “Engineering” discipline.
+Our team is part of a nationwide DARPA-sponsored Security Center, known as CyberSavvy, which is led by Professors André DeHon, Jonathan M. Smith and myself.
+Please learn more at CyberSavvy.

 Our research also greatly benefits from our strong ties with the leading industry and successful technology transfer experience.
 We would like to thank our sponsors.